pixselve-school/SR-projet/docs/reports/cody-adam.md

 ## Communication setup

-For the communication between the server and the client we used websockets.
+For the communication between the server and the client, we used websockets.
 Why is that?
 Because websockets are the most efficient way to communicate bidirectionally and frequently between the server and the client.
 For this we used the popular library `socket.io`.